7+ Best Gluten-Free Pasta Brands

 4. Lentil pasta

-Tolerant Foods makes the absolute best lentil pasta on the market.
+This company makes the absolute best lentil pasta on the market.
 The pasta is tender and the ingredients are so clean.

 You’re also going to love the nutritional profile of this pasta.
 One serving has 21 grams of pure plant-based protein and 11 grams of fiber, so this is a great product for vegan meals.
-This pasta is also amazing topped with my Vegan Cashew Cheese Sauce.

 5. Chickpea pasta